lambdaclass/cairo_native/docs/compilation_walkthrough.md

-Given a MLIR Module with only the LLVM dialect, we can translate it, currently the LLVM MLIR API for this is only available in C++, so we had to make our temporary C API wrapper (which we contributed to upstream LLVM, coming soon to LLVM 18 maybe).
+Given a MLIR Module with only the LLVM dialect, we can translate it, currently the LLVM MLIR API for this is only available in C++, so we had to make our temporary C API wrapper (which we contributed to upstream LLVM.
 After that we also need to use the `llvm-sys` crate which provides the C API bindings in Rust.

 The required method is `mlirTranslateModuleToLLVMIR` which takes a MLIR Module and a LLVM Context (not a MLIR one!).
 The LLVM Context will be used